— Free UK Property Tool —

 Property Flip Profit Calculator

 Full deal analysis in one tool — gross and net profit, ROI on cash, annualised return, 70% rule check, break-even ARV.
 Includes bridging finance, refurb contingency, SDLT additional property surcharge, and CGT vs Income Tax modelling.
+Compare your flip returns against a BTL on the same property.

 70% Rule Check Bridging Finance Refurb Contingency Annualised ROI CGT vs Income Tax Break-Even ARV